wmeyer/smart-contract-validation/index.md

-# Validating smart contracts with lightweight formal methods
+# Validating Smart Contracts with Lightweight Formal Methods

 In Ethereum, smart contracts are account-holding objects on the blockchain.
 They contain code and storage, can interact with other contracts, and send and receive "ether"